nathanuphoff/Magritte/readme.md

 ## Store
 The store is an object that is passed to every component function, its properties are `state` and `model`.

+For a more detailed explanation and example see [./example/store/](https://github.com/nathanuphoff/Magritte/blob/master/example/model/index.js).

 ### state
 The state is a frozen object (no property reassignment) that keeps track of the application state.
 Supported data types are the same as those of JSON; null, a string, a number, an Array, or a child Object.
 The state is a reflection of the `storeModel` that was initially passed at component initialisation, this model should provide the data structure for the entire lifecycle of the application (see `./example/model`).